Vapor pressure, boiling point, normal boiling point

 Evaporation is a process where a liquid converts to the gas through the gradual escape of molecules from the liquid to the gas at temperatures below the boiling point.
 The number of escaping molecules exert a partial pressure that is less than the opposing atmospheric pressure.
 The molecules of the liquid will gradually escape into the atmosphere if the container is open.

-Vapor pressure is the partial pressure exerted by gas phase molecules that are in equilibrium with a condensed state.
-This means liquids and gases have vapor pressure.
+Vapor pressure is the gas partial pressure exerted by gas phase molecules in equilibrium with a condensed state.
+This means liquids and solids have vapor pressure.
+The equilbrium vapor pressure exists only in closed containers or systems.
+An open system will let gas molecules escape and the pressure they exert will be less than the equilibrium pressure.

 The boiling point can be reduced by lowering the opposing pressure.
+This makes cooking more difficult at high altitudes.
+The boiling water doesn't get as hot as it does at lower levels.
+Boiling an egg takes more time because the water isn't 100oC.
 This happens naturally at high elevations in mountain areas and cities like Denver and Mexico City.

-The normal boiling point is the temperature at which the vapor pressure for a liquid equals 1 atmosphere.
+The normal boiling point, nbp, is the temperature at which the vapor pressure for a liquid equals 1 atmosphere.

 Intermolecular forces and properties of liquids